 My research concerns music analysis, cultural nationalism in music, and British music of the early twentieth century.
 My third monograph, The Viennese Minor-Key Symphony in the Age of Haydn and Mozart (OUP, 2014), is an extended analytical study of music by Haydn, Mozart and their Austrian and Bohemian contemporaries.
 It was awarded the Emerson Prize of the Mozart Society of America for the best book on Mozart in English of the two previous calendar years.
-My latest book, Nation and Classical Music: From Handel to Copland (forthcoming, 2017) is a cross-disciplinary study of music and cultural nationalism from the eighteenth to the twentieth century, co-authored with Professor Anthony D. Smith, Professor Emeritus of Nationalism and Ethnicity at the London School of Economics.
+My latest book, Nation and Classical Music: From Handel to Copland (Boydell, 2016) is a cross-disciplinary study of music and cultural nationalism from the eighteenth to the twentieth century, co-authored with the late Anthony D. Smith, Professor Emeritus of Nationalism and Ethnicity at the London School of Economics.

-My books are published by Oxford University Press, Cambridge University Press, Ashgate and Boydell &Brewer (dual imprint with University of Rochester Press).
+My books are published by Oxford University Press, Cambridge University Press, Ashgate and Boydell (dual imprint with University of Rochester Press).
 Two of them have been separately reviewed in Journal of the American Musicological Society and one in the Times Literary Supplement.
 One was the sole subject of a review-article in Music & Letters.
 My work has also received reviews in Musical Times (twice), Music & Letters (twice), Eighteenth-Century Music (twice), Journal of the Royal Musical Association, Early Music, Current Musicology, Twentieth-Century Music, Music Theory Online, Ad Parnassum, Journal of the Society for Musicology in Ireland, German Studies Review, Modernism/Modernity, Music Research Forum and Elgar Society Journal.

 I have given invited research presentations at the Institute for Historical Research, the Conference of the American Society for Eighteenth-Century Studies, Jesus College Oxford, Durham University, Cardiff University, University College Dublin, Queen's University Belfast, the University of Huddersfield, the University of Surrey and Anglia Polytechnic University.